2025 Senior driver facts and statistics

 Seniors are among the most rapidly growing population in the United States — and they’re staying on the road longer than ever before.
-While many drivers aged 65 and older are among the safest drivers on the road, age-related factors like failing eyesight can raise the risk of accidents.
+While many drivers aged 65 and older are among the safest motorists on the road, age-related factors like diminishing eyesight and slower reaction times can raise the risk of accidents.
 If you or a family member are approaching this stage of life, it’s important to understand the statistics on elderly drivers and what they may mean for your safety and insurance.

 Key senior driver statistics

-- 21.8 percent of drivers are considered senior drivers (Federal Highway Administration)
+- 22.2 percent of all U.S. drivers are aged 65 and older (Federal Highway Administration)

 - Between 2021 and 2022, the number of people aged 65 and over killed in motor vehicle crashes increased by 6 percent.
 (National Highway Traffic Safety Administration)